Kent27/ai-setup/pr-review.md

 - future-proofing
 - consistency with repo conventions (if provided)

+For each code quality finding, append:
+- **Prompt for AI Agents:** A self-contained instruction for an AI agent to improve the code.
+Include file path, the current pattern, and the refactored replacement.

 ### 10) Review Comments to Paste (Ready-to-use)
 Provide 5–15 comments formatted like:
 - **Comment:** “...”
 - **Location:** file:line or snippet anchor
 - **Intent:** question / suggestion / nit / blocker
+- **Prompt for AI Agents:** (required for suggestion / blocker intent) A self-contained, deterministic instruction paragraph that an AI coding agent can copy-paste and execute.
+Must reference the exact file path (using `@path/to/file`), line range, variable/function names, the current code pattern, and the expected fix.
+Start with “Verify each finding against the current code and only fix it if needed.”

 ### 11) Merge Recommendation
 Choose one: